Types of Defective Product Cases

 Design Defects

 Unlike manufacturing defects, design defect cases focus on the concept and design of a product rather than how it was made.
 Typically, these cases will point out flaws in the design that make the product dangerous for customers to use.
-In these cases, you will need to show that there is a flaw in the design that can’t be attributed to user error.
+In these cases, you will need to show that there is a error in the design that can’t be attributed to user error.
 Often, your case can be made more convincing if you offer an alternative design that could have been used.
 For example, if a handguard on a power tool has large gaps in it, you could show how a more effective handguard could have been designed.

 Inadequate Warning Labels